orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

     value="close clear print pdf save submit"/>
 ```

-The property configures which buttons are included on the Detail Page, and in what order they are shown.
+The property configures which buttons are included on the Detail page, and in what order they are shown.
 For more information, see [Buttons and Processes](../../form-runner/advanced/buttons-and-processes/).

 ### Hiding and disabling buttons